Donald E. Davis Arboretum: Conservation and collections

 Along with working on in situ conservation projects throughout the state, the APCA starts ex situ populations with the aid of the arboretum's propagation program.
 The native plants nursery tracks accession provenance as well as participates in genomic ecotype studies with about 20 institutions.
 The Arboretum is also home to the only university plant collection accredited by the APGA’s Plant Collections Network in the SEC.
 It has one of two nationally accredited plant genera collections in the state of Alabama, the other being Huntsville Botanical Gardens Trillium collection.

 Rhododendron

 The Rhododendron collection is world-renowned, containing 60 varieties of Rhododendron and Azalea including its own Auburn Azalea Series of hybrids.
 During their period of bloom, the Arboretum is host to the Auburn Azalea Festival.

 Quercus

 The arboretum's conservation program has participated in The Tree Gene Conservation projects with APGA and the USDA Forest Service for four oak species including the rare Quercus boyntonii.
-It's oak collection contains all 39 of Alabama's oak species plus two more from Tennessee and Arkansas.
+Its oak collection contains all 39 of Alabama's oak species plus two more from Tennessee and Arkansas.
 The collection includes Auburn University's Founders Oak (Quercus stellata), which became the most prized tree on AU campus, after the 2010 Iron Bowl arboricidal rampage on the ceremonious live oaks across from Toomer's Corner.
 The Founders Oak, considered the "heart of the Davis Arboretum", was planted in 1850, six years before the founding of what is now called Auburn University.